chakeson/Reading-order/backend/README.md

 API for storing and retrieving reading progress associated with a specific account.
 Allows for account creation and deletion.

+On authenticaded endpoints when authentication fails, a redirect is issued.
+This is so passport-js doesn't send a 401 triggering the browsers built in authentication prompt.

 ## Endpoints
 ### /users